+Will it support business development and enhance competitiveness, enabling provision of high-quality employment land in appropriate locations to meet the needs of businesses, and the workforce?
+0 Development would have no effect on employment land or premises.
 Improve the efficiency, competitiveness, vitality and adaptability of the local economy.
-Will it support business development and enhance competitiveness, enabling provision of high-quality employment land in appropriate locations to meet the needs of businesses, and the workforce?
-0 Development would have no effect on employment land or premises. m Will it promote the industries that thrive in the district - the key sectors such as research and development /high tech/ Cambridge university related particularly through the development and expansion of clusters?
-Economic Activity Will it protect the shopping hierarchy, supporting the vitality and viability of Cambridge, town, district and local centres?
+Will it promote the industries that thrive in the district - the key sectors such as research and development /high tech/ Cambridge university related particularly through the development and expansion of clusters?
+Will it protect the shopping hierarchy, supporting the vitality and viability of Cambridge, town, district and local centres?
 0 Development would have no effect on vitality or viability of existing centres.
 The indicator is likely to apply particularly to sites which include retail, offices, or leisure uses.
-Help people gain access to satisfying work appropriate to Will it encourage the rural economy and diversification, and support sustainable tourism? their skills, potential and place of residence Will it contribute to providing a range of employment opportunities, in accessible locations? + 20.50 minutes from site to nearest employment area with 2000+ employees.
-5 employment areas with 2000+ employees that can be accessed in less than 30mins - 1.6km walk.
-Support appropriate investment in people, places, communications and other infrastructure Will it improve the level of investment in key community services and infrastructure, including broadband? - Minor Utilities Infrastructure improvements required, but constraints can be addressed.
+Help people gain access to satisfying work appropriate to Will it encourage the rural economy and diversification, and support sustainable tourism? their skills, potential and place of residence Will it contribute to providing a range of employment opportunities, in accessible locations? + 17.75 minutes from site to nearest employment area with 2000+ employees.
+7 employment areas with 2000+ employees that can be accessed in less than 30mins - 1.6km walk.
+Support appropriate investment in people, places, communications and other infrastructure Will it improve the level of investment in key community services and infrastructure, including broadband? + Minor utilities infrastructure improvements required, but constraints can be addressed.
 There is insufficient spare mains water capacity within the distribution zone to supply the number of proposed properties which could arise if all the SHLAA sites within the zone were to be developed.
-The WWTW is operating close to capacity and the sewerage network is at capacity and both will require mitigation.
-Will it improve access to education and training, and support provision of skilled employees to the economy? - School capacity not sufficient, but significant issues can be adequately addressed
+The sewerage network is approaching capacity.
+Will it improve access to education and training, and support provision of skilled employees to the economy? - School capacity not sufficient, but significant issues can be adequately addressed.

-1 , , , , , , , , , , , , , , , , , , , , Will it enable shorter journeys, improve modal choice and integration of transport modes to encourage or facilitate the use of modes such as walking, cycling and public transport? +++ Total score of 20.
-Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station + 550m ACF from the centre of the site to the nearest bus stop. more sustainable transport choices.
-Sub-indicator: Frequency of Public Transport + 20 minute service.
-Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town +++ 16 minutes from Girton to Cambridge.
-Sub-indicator: Distance for cycling to City Centre or Market Town +++ 4.48km ACF from the centre of the site to Cambridge Market.
+Will it enable shorter journeys, improve modal choice and integration of transport modes to encourage or facilitate the use of modes such as walking, cycling and public transport? + Total score of 17.
+Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station +++ 103m ACF from the centre of the site to nearest bus stop (Citi 7).
+820m ACF from the centre of the site to train station. more sustainable transport choices.
+Sub-indicator: Frequency of Public Transport + Bus has a 20 minute service.
+Train has an 30 minute to hourly service.
+Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town 0 Bus service takes 33 minutes from Great Shelford to Cambridge.
+Train service takes 5-11 minutes from Great Shelford to Cambridge.
+Sub-indicator: Distance for cycling to City Centre or Market Town + 5.77km ACF from the centre of the site to Cambridge Market.
 Secure appropriate investment and development in transport infrastructure, and ensure the safety of the transport network.
-Will it provide safe access to the highway network, where there is available capacity? - Minor negative effects incapable of mitigation.
-Access constraints - The Highway Authority has concerns with regards to the intensification of Wash Pit Road.
+Will it provide safe access to the highway network, where there is available capacity?
+0 No capacity constraints identified, safe access can be achieved.
 Will it make the transport network safer for and promote use of non-motorised modes?
 0 No impact.

-Site No. Site 204

-Address Land to the rear of Green Street, Willingham

-Location Willingham

-Category of site Minor Rural Centre
+Site No. Site 206 Address Land at Bannold Road and Bannold Drove, Waterbeach Location Waterbeach Category of site Minor Rural Centre

-Site area 2.6